dwayne/playwhesmarter/README.md

-# About
+# Play Whe Smarter

-The Play Whe Smarter website.
+A website for Play Whe enthusiasts.